Nick Lees and Bob Sanders Reminisce about Paige Young.

 Hollywood Citizen-News April, 4, 1969

-I have been unable to find any Paige Young or Diana Cotterell in the VNHS yearbook, nor can I find her class photo in yearbooks of Grant High School, North Hollywood High School or Birmingham High School, all high schools near VNHS.
+I have been unable to find any Paige Young or Diana Cotterell in the VNHS yearbook.
+I cannot find her class photo in yearbooks of Grant High School, North Hollywood High School, or Birmingham High School.
+These are all high schools near VNHS.

 Van Nuys News April 3, 1969